pablocordoba11/TheEye/Readme.md

 - Handle user sessions

-## Steps to develop the application
+## Steps to install the application
 - Install Python 3.9

 - Create a virtual environment (use the same steps tha are described before)